archivesunleashed/aut-docs/docs/Spark-Twitter-Analysis.md

 # Twitter Analysis

 Warcbase also supports parsing and analysis of large volumes of Twitter JSON.
 This allows you to work with social media and web archiving together on one platform.
+We are currently in active development.
+If you have any suggestions or want more features, feel free to pitch in on [our warcbase repository](https://github.com/lintool/warcbase) or comment on [this 'twarcbase' issue](https://github.com/lintool/warcbase/issues/217).

 ## Gathering Twitter JSON